Adopt a Bat

 Makhno

 This young male noctule bat was discovered during a balcony renovation in the company of many other noctules hibernating inside the balcony cladding in Zaporizhzhia City in December 2022.
-He has an injury to the fingers of his right wing, so his return to the wild is uncertain, as he still needs flight training.
+He has an injury to the fingers of his right wing, so he can’t be returned to the wild.

 Layza